-The Data Protection Act 1998 places statutory restriction on the use of personal information.
-Staff need to be aware of specific issues relating to retention of personal data, as outlined in the Data Protection Policy.
+The GDPR places statutory restriction on the use of personal information.
+Staff need to be aware of specific issues relating to retention of personal data, as outlined in the Data Protection and Freedom of Information Policy.

 The Freedom of Information Act (Scotland) 2002) applies to educational activities at New Struan School, giving the public a right to access information held or published by the school.
 The legislation does not currently extend to the residences or the wider organisation.